PHAEDRIA/Portfolio/README.md

 Tic Tac Toe, is my first project utilizing HMTL, CSS, JS, I added my own pizzas to ot, its fun to add ones style, I loved the result.

 Calculator-I made a calculator!
 Ok so its not mastering the world domination code but first project like this and is very cool.
 I cannot wait to see what's ahead.

+Website-Welcome to my website!
+This was a fun project and loved the vibe and energy of it!